CrystalFerrai/ValheimMods/ProperPortals/package/README.md

 ﻿This mod adjusts some things I don't like about portals.

 * Anything can be carried through portals.
-* The loading screen for portals is shortened.
+* The loading screen for teleporting is shortened when possible.
+* Slightly decreased the distance from a portal a player needs to be to make it light up and make noise.

 The various features can be toggled/tuned.
 Run the game once with the mod enabled to generate the config.
 See config for details on what each option does.